LearnWeb3DAO/Layer2/README.md

 A simple example of this is a tic tac toe game on the blockchain, with betting.

 Let's say Alice and Bob want to put 10 ETH down to play a game of tic tac toe.
 Also, let's say Alice and Bob trust each other.
-We might design a smart contract such that each move is recorded on the blockchain, and, at the end of the game, either Alice or Bob receive their winnings.
-But this would be an expensive game, since each move would cost either Alice or Bob gas fees.
+We might design a smart contract such that each move is recorded on the blockchain, and, at the end of the game, either Alice or Bob receives their winnings.
+But this would be an expensive game as each move would cost either Alice or Bob gas fees.
 This can be solved with state channels.

 Instead of designing a smart contract to support tic tac toe move by move, we design a smart contract that allows opening and closing a state channel.
-Once opened, the state channel will have the default start state of the game, and Alice and Bob can makes moves on it without paying gas fees, because the opened state channel will be off-chain.
+Once opened, the state channel will have the default start state of the game, and Alice and Bob can make moves on it without paying gas fees, because the opened state channel will be off-chain.
 Every move will not be written to the main chain.
 When the channel is closed, the end state of the game is written to the main chain, along with processing the winnings from the game.
 So, instead of writing every move to the blockchain, only the start and end of the game is written to the blockchain, thereby saving massive amounts of transaction fees.
-The number of moves in tac tac toe might be low, but imagine a game of chess, or go, and you'll see how much money this can save.
+The number of moves in tic tac toe might be low, but imagine a game of chess, or go, and you'll see how much money this can save.

 In applications that involve money/crypto transfers, sometimes these are called **payment channels**.